Last updated: 24 March 2020

 Scammers are taking advantage of the uncertain environment and the constant search for information about the evolving coronavirus (COVID-19) situation, to launch new scams targeting small business owners.

-The Australian Competition and Consumer Commission (ACCC) Scamwatch reports that scammers are preying on fears around coronavirus to obtain personal data or sell products claiming to prevent or cure the virus, while the Australian Cyber Security Centre (ACSC) has published updated threat advice about COVID-19 related malicious activity.
+The Australian Competition and Consumer Commission (ACCC) Scamwatch reports that scammers are preying on fears around coronavirus to obtain personal data or sell products claiming to prevent or cure the virus, while the Australian Cyber Security Centre (ACSC) has published updated threat advice about COVID-19 related malicious activity and tips to help you protect your small business.

 Some examples of scams that have been on the rise include: